Fear Inoculum: Critical

 Loudersound (formerly Metal Hammer) praised the album's density and layer of sound, and singling out Keenan's "grandiosity" and "emotional" vocals and the album's heaviest track, "7empest", as album highlights.
 Wall of Sound and Loudwire also singled out the track as one of the best of the band's career, with the former concluding that with the album on a whole, the band had "not so much reinvented the wheel, as they have refined everything about this band that makes them so special in the first place."
 AllMusic noted that all four band members sounded like they were performing at the peak of their career so far.
 Clash felt the album was a good entry point for new fans if they had patience for the album's long song lengths, which they praised, but conceded were not in line with musical trends.
 Rob Halford and Mike Portnoy called it one of their favorite albums of 2019.
 The band Post Animal called it one of their favorite albums of the decade.
 "7empest" was later nominated for the Grammy Award for Best Metal Performance, as was "Fear Inoculum" for the Grammy Award for Best Rock Song.
 “7empest” would go on to win the award, while “Fear Inoculum” lost to Gary Clark Jr. At the 2020 Billboard Music Awards, the album won Top Rock Album.

 The album was not praised by all critics.
 Pitchfork noted that "You get what is expected of an album over a decade in the making: a more mature, sometimes exciting collection that feels both overworked and undercooked ...
 It is hard to parse the difference between which choices here are wise and which are stale."

 Commercial

-In the United States, Fear Inoculum debuted atop the Billboard 200 chart, selling 270,000 album-equivalent units, of which 248,000 were pure sales, earning Tool their third number-one album in the country.
+In the United States, Fear Inoculum debuted at number one on the Billboard 200 chart, selling 270,000 album-equivalent units, of which 248,000 were pure sales, earning Tool their third number-one album in the country.
 The album was marketed in two different formats: a digital download album, and a CD package that includes a HD screen with video footage, a speaker and a 36-page booklet.
 The CD package sold out at retail immediately, making Tool announce an additional set of CD/download combinations through their website.
 In the UK, Fear Inoculum debuted at number four.